 We know this because speaking in tongues and prophecy are equal to each other when someone interprets the tongue.
 As 1 Corinthians 14:5 says, “Now I want you all to speak in tongues, but even more to prophesy.
 The one who prophesies is greater than the one who speaks in tongues, unless someone interprets, so that the church may be built up.”

 But the question must be asked, “If tongues have ceased, then why do so many people claim to be speaking in tongues today?”
 I believe the reason is a desire for assurance of salvation.
 Speaking in tongues is an objective gift of the Spirit whereas hospitality is not.
 Anyone can show hospitality, but only a true Christian could possibly speak in tongues.
-Hence, modern day tongue speaking is motivated by trying to find an objective basis for assurance of salvation in something that can be seen and experienced.
+Hence, modern-day tongue speaking is motivated by trying to find an objective basis for assurance of salvation in something that can be seen and experienced.
 The attitude is, “Because I can speak in tongues, I know that I am saved.”
-A similar manifestation of this desire for objective certainty in salvation is seen in the belief in baptismal regeneration: “Because I have been baptized, I know that I have been regenerated.”
-Another person might say, “Because I have prayed the sinner’s prayer, I know that I am saved.”
+But because these are not real languages, they are not the New Testament gift of tongues but an emotional experience often manipulated through peer pressure.
+If you don’t believe me, I encourage you to watch the ending of this video of a Oneness Pentecostal VBS program.
+A similar manifestation of this desire for objective certainty in salvation is seen in the belief in baptismal regeneration: “Because I have been baptized, I know that I have been born again.”
+Another person might say, “Because I have prayed the sinner’s prayer, I know that I am saved” or “Because I have walked down the aisle during an altar call, I know that I am saved.”
+Their basis for assurance of salvation is in an experience rather than in what Christ has done.

 For a short explanation of cessationism, I recommend the book To Be Continued? by Sam Waldron.